A Safe Haven for Education and Growth Teaching PreK3–12th Grade Since 1969

 Please note: Only with a doctor’s excuse will the absence not count on the 8-day rule; and not an excuse written by a parent/guardian stating the student was sick.
 Make-up work is allowed for accepted and excused absences only.

 After returning to school, students who have accepted or excused absences have one class day for every day they missed to make-up work (not counting the day of return).
-The teachers will work with students so that make-up work for eligible students can be completed in a timely manner.
+The teachers will work with students so that make-up work for eligible students can be completed in a timely manner, but it is the sole responsibility of the student to see his/her teacher(s) about making up work.
 Unless agreed upon by the teacher, this time period would never exceed the number of days missed plus one day.

 Participation in School Activities: